SRCH2/srch2-ngn/documentation/docs/tutorial.md

 	public String getLastMergeTime();
 ```

-The method `boolean isValidInfoResponse()` will be return **true** if the JSON response from the SRCH2 server was able to be parsed: if it is **false** it means the index is not available.
+The method `boolean isValidInfoResponse()` will be return **true** if the JSON response from the SRCH2 search server was able to be parsed: if it is **false** it means the index is not available.
 The method `int getNumberOfDocumentsInTheIndex()` can be used to determine whether records need to be inserted and can generally be used for a first pass referential integrity check.

-`InfoResponse` objects are also passed back in what is perhaps the most useful of these control callback methods, `public void onSRCH2ServiceReady(...)` which is triggered as soon as the SRCH2 server is up and running:
+`InfoResponse` objects are also passed back in what is perhaps the most useful of these control callback methods, `public void onSRCH2ServiceReady(...)` which is triggered as soon as the SRCH2 search server is up and running:

+Note also that each of the RestfulResponse subclasses also contain two methods, `public int getRESTfulHTTPStatusCode()` and `public String getRESTfulResponseLiteral()`, that can be used to manually inspect the response from the SRCH2 search server.

 ```
 public class MyActivity extends Activity implements